-- 1. If you have not already accepted the maximum financial aid you were approved for, contact the Office of Student Success at <a href="maximum-stage-s - 2.
+- 1. If you have not already accepted the maximum financial aid you were approved for, contact the Office of Student Success at cop-sfa@osu.edu. - 2.
 Using your Ohio State email address, specifically state what loan you would like to increase and how you want it distributed. - 3.
 Follow up with the Office of Student Success.